eth-sri/astarix/evals/README.md

 ### Execution

 Run `snakemake -p` in this directory.
-When rerunning the set of experiments, please run `snakemake --clean` first (this will not clear the contents of the `raw` folder).
+When rerunning the set of experiments, please run `snakemake clean` first (this will not clear the contents of the `raw` folder).

 ### Sample commands
 * A\* `astarix align-optimal -f reads.fq -g graph.gfa -o outdir > output`